FAQs

 Re-entry

-Re-entry to the festival will not be permitted.
+Re-entry to the festival is not be permitted, as a condition of our license.

 ACCESSIBILITY

-We’re on a mission to make Body Movements as inclusive as it can be.
-This includes making the information around accessibility as useful as possible.
+We’re on a mission to make Body Movements as accessible as it can be.

 Please read our Accessibility Policy for information on the site, getting here and getting around.

-We offer free tickets for personal assistants if you have already bought a ticket for yourself – please email us at info@bodymovements.co.uk with a copy of your ticket and we will send you an additional ticket for your PA.
+We offer free tickets for personal assistants if you have bought a ticket for yourself – please email us at info@bodymovements.co.uk with a copy of your ticket, and we will send you an additional ticket for your PA.

 Safety + Wellbeing